 At DIEBOLD NIXDORF we bear responsibility for ensuring that our products are compatible with environmental needs.
 One major aspect of this responsibility is to reduce the volume of critical substances in our products.
-Numerous statutory provisions such as REACH and RoHS underline our responsibilities.
+Numerous statutory provisions such as REACH, RoHS and Proposition 65 underline our responsibilities.

 Based on legal stipulations and our own requirements, we have compiled lists of restricted substances that form an integral part of our arrangements with our respective suppliers.
 All suppliers must observe and comply fully with these substances lists.